 - When your batter is ready, lightly coat the individual plates in the mold with cooking spray.
 This is not absolutely essential, but it's something my parents did, and it makes the idli really easy to slide out after it's steamed.
 Now fill each little mold with the batter, stopping just short of filling it all the way up, because the idlis will puff up a little as they steam.
 To make the process of easier, I start out by filling the plate at the bottom, then place the second plate on top, fill that up, slide in the third, fill it up, and so on.
 If you were to fill in the molds first and them put the whole thing back together, you'd have a mess on your hands.

 - Place the trivet in your pressure cooker or stockpot and add about an inch of water.
 Now place the idli mold on top of the trivet, put on the lid of the pressure cooker (without the pressure regulator on) or stockpot, and turn on the heat to medium-high.

 - When you see wisps of steam beginning to escape from the vent on the pressure cooker or in the lid of your stockpot, set your timer to 10 minutes.
 Once your timer goes off, turn off the heat.
 I let the idlis stand in the stockpot for a couple of minutes, then carefully remove the mold and let them stand at least five more minutes before sliding them out.
 You need to apply light pressure with your fingers at the corners to ease the idli out.

 Any kind of chutney or sambar is awesome.
 Here are some suggestions:

-I made a coriander-curry leaf chutney that is more traditional, and I’ll share that recipe with you soon.
-Meanwhile, here is the recipe for a really delicious, fluffy, amazing idli that’ll go right to the top of your list of breakfast favorites.
+I used the coconut chutney this time.
+Now here is the recipe for a really delicious, fluffy, amazing idli that'll go right to the top of your list of south Indian breakfast favorites.

 Idli, a healthy, gut-friendly South Indian food